rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/2-3-traces-summary.md

 * `tU(n) := n × tU(fc) × .. × tU(lc)`
 * `(tU(n) substring-of tU(a))` is true for all `(a in A(n))`

-Note that `tU(n)` begins the the node's start- and ends with the node's end-tag.
+Note that `tU(n)` begins with the node's start-tag and ends with its end-tag.

 * `tags(n) := <n> tags(fc) .. tags(lc) </n>`
 * `tags(T) := tags(r)` for `(r in RN(T))`

+Note that a pair of tags that consists of the start-tag of a node and its end-tag encloses the node and all of its descendants over DTU.

 <!-- ======================================================================= -->
 # the pre-order trace over DTO